rovellipaolo/NinjaDroid/README.md

 If you have the Android SDK installed, instead of the included version of `aapt`, you can use the SDK version.
 In order to do so, you need to change the aapt location in 'ninjadroid/aapt/Aapt.py' (i.e. __AAPT_EXEC_PATH = "ninjadroid/aapt/aapt").

 #### Linux:
-Just launch the following command, which will install all the Python dependencies and make sure that `aapt`, `apktool` and `dex2jar` have executable permissions.
+Just launch the following commands, which will install all the Python dependencies (making sure that `aapt`, `apktool` and `dex2jar` have executable permissions) and add a `ninjadroid` symlink to `/usr/local/bin/`.

 ```
 $ make build-linux
+$ make install
 ```

 #### MacOS:
-Just launch the following command, which will install all the Python dependencies and make sure that `aapt`, `apktool` and `dex2jar` have executable permissions.
+Just launch the following commands, which will install all the Python dependencies (making sure that `aapt`, `apktool` and `dex2jar` have executable permissions) and add a `ninjadroid` symlink to `/usr/local/bin/`.

 ```
 $ make build-macos
+$ make install
 ```

 ### Docker: